The Rolex Caliber 2230/2235

 The Third Generation

-The 2230 can trace its lineage back to the big brother of all modern Rolex movements, the Cal.
-3135.
+The Caliber 2230 can trace its lineage back to the big brother of all modern Rolex movements, the Rolex Caliber 3135.
 The brand’s most widely used caliber, it serves as the jumping off point for all subsequent mechanisms, a rock solid foundation to which various complications can be added as and when necessary.